marktopper/google-spreadsheet.php/README.md

-# Google Spreadsheet Client for PHP
+# Google Spreadsheet Client for Larvel/PHP

-Google Spreadsheet Client for PHP.
+Originally forked from mach3/google-spreadsheet.php to work with Laravel 5.x (and correct namespacing) Google Spreadsheet Client for PHP.
 This requires "google/apiclient" package.